realXtend/doc/netgames/netgames-rex-2012.rst

 code, written by another developer.
 When interviewed for this study, the developer revealed that it was due to the poor support for defining new components with the Javascript API in Tundra.
-If he had written the game using c++, he probably would have followed the pattern described in the example here and utilized the attribute system.
+If he had written the game using C++, he probably would have followed the pattern described in the example here and utilized the attribute system.
 In the version in the example here we work around the problem by declaring the PongGameState component in the application XML, in